junxit/us-congress-bills-111/metadata.md

 - 2010-12-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 670.
 - 2010-12-03 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S8479-8508; text as passed Senate: CR S8479-8508)
 - 2010-12-03 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S8479-8508; text as passed Senate: CR S8479-8508)
+- 2010-12-06 — Message on Senate action sent to the House.
+- 2010-12-07 — Received in the House.
+- 2010-12-07 — Referred to the House Committee on Education and Labor.